Thousands seek that special someone in Shanghai

 A few, bolder than others, held up signs to distinguish themselves from the crowd.
 One said, "I wanted to fall in love early, but it's already late."

-Around 3,000 parents also tagged along, with Organizers allocating a special corner for them to advertise information on their unmarried children.
+Around 3,000 parents also tagged along, with organisers allocating a special corner for them to advertise information on their unmarried children.
 Some kept an eye out for suitable future in-laws.

 Qi Xiong, who helped his son by taking pictures to keep track of potential matches, said he still felt that men should not look for wives with higher social status than themselves.